☰

 1. Use Double Opt-In: This reduces the chance of contacting someone without valid consent.

-3. Train Your Staff: Everyone handling customer communications should know the dos and don’ts of TCPA.
+3. Train Your Staff: Everyone handling telephone solicitations should know the dos and don’ts of TCPA.

 5. Use Consent Management Systems: Track opt-ins, opt-outs, and consent revocation in real time.

 At SimpSocial, we take TCPA compliance seriously.
 Our tools are built to help car dealerships and service businesses generate leads while following federal guidelines.
-From automated opt-out handling to customizable consent forms and integration with your CRM, we make TCPA simple and effective.
+From automated opt-out handling to customizable consent forms and contact information management, plus seamless integration with your CRM, we make TCPA compliance simple and effective.

-Whether you’re sending promotional texts, appointment reminders, or follow-up messages, our system helps ensure every communication is fully TCPA compliant.
+Whether you’re sending promotional texts, appointment reminders, or follow-up messages, our system helps ensure every communication is fully TCPA compliant—whether it involves phone numbers from your call list, or voice broadcasts using an artificial or prerecorded voice.

 Ignoring TCPA compliance is no longer an option.
 As communication channels evolve, so do the expectations of both regulators and customers.
 By making TCPA a core part of your strategy, you’ll not only avoid costly penalties but also build stronger, more trusted relationships with your audience.

-Remember: TCPA compliance isn’t a one-time task—it’s an ongoing commitment to legal and ethical communication.
+Remember: TCPA compliance isn’t a one-time task—it’s an ongoing commitment to legal and ethical communication, guided by evolving interpretations from regulators and the Supreme Court, and shaped by landmark cases such as Facebook v.
+Duguid.

 SimpSocial and Dealer Pro are both software platforms designed to help car dealerships improve their operations and increase sales, but they have different strengths and focuses.